Welcome back to the Patchstack Weekly Security Update! This update is for week 27 of 2022.

 But websites with CSV Injection security bugs can also be used as the direct path to the user (instead of an e-mail with misspellings and bad grammar).

 Suppose an attacker can get a user to open the malicious file.
-In that case, it will lead to compromise of the user’s computer, or possibly exfiltration of data or data being held in ransom.
+In that case, it will lead to the compromise of the user’s computer, or possibly exfiltration of data or data being held for ransom.

 Macros and Formulas are powerful tools for spreadsheet users, so they’re not going away any time soon.
 There are protections in the spreadsheet software too, but it is still very important that web applications that generate CSV files, files that are trusted by users.
 Do a little checking and sanitizing of the data before they pass it along.